open-mmlab/mmocr/docs/install.md

 ```shell
 pip install mmcv-full -f https://download.openmmlab.com/mmcv/dist/cu110/torch1.7.0/index.html
 ```
+Note that mmocr 0.2.0 or later requires mmcv 1.3.4 or later.

 If it compiles during installation, then please check that the cuda version and pytorch version **exactly"" matches the version in the mmcv-full installation command.
 For example, pytorch 1.7.0 and 1.7.1 are treated differently.